 Cookies are small pieces of information, stored by your web browser on your computer.
-They enable things like keeping you logged in as you move around a website, or carrying address and delivery details from page to page as you make an online purchase or booking.
+They enable things such as keeping you logged in as you move around different pages on a website, or carrying address and delivery details from page to page as you make an online purchase.

-The EU is worried that some people may be misusing them and has created a directive that aims to prevent that.
+The EU was concerned that some people might be misusing them and so created a directive aiming to prevent that.

-The UK is one of the first EU member states to implement the directive as law although there still exists a lot of confusion about what's actually required of website owners.
+The UK was one of the first EU member states to implement the directive as law although there remains considerable confusion about what's actually required of website owners.

-Cookies aren't bad; they're a tool that has become essential to the way the internet works.
-Of course they can be used for nefarious purposes by unscrupulous websites but the same is true of many things available on the high street.
+Cookies aren't bad in and of themselves; they're a tool that has become essential to the way the internet works.
+They can be used for nefarious purposes by unscrupulous websites but the same is true of many things available on the high street.

-We want to play it safe and make sure our users are fully informed.
+We want to play it safe and make sure users of this website are fully informed.

 What cookies do we use?